-We use simple present tense for the future when we refer to something that has been scheduled or arranged to happen at a particular time such as a timetable.
+The simple present tense is used for the future when we refer to something that has been scheduled or arranged to happen at a particular time such as a timetable.

-Example: The special sales offer closes August 31.
+- The special sales offer ends on August 31.

-Example: The public exhibition of a collection of his paintings ends in a week.
+- The public exhibition of a collection of his paintings closes in a week.

-We can use the simple present and the present continuous tenses for the future.
+Both the simple present and the present continuous tenses can be used to refer to the future.